 Simplified collision geometry is important for optimizing collision detection in-game.
 Unreal Engine 4 provides basic tools for creating collision geometry within the Static Mesh Editor.
 Some circumstances, though, are best handled by creating custom collision geometry within your 3D modeling application and exporting it with the render mesh.
 Generally, this is true for any mesh with an opening or concave area that objects need to not collide with.Unreal Engine

 If you want your object to collide with other assets in your scene you need collision.
 Unreal Engine provide tools to add some basic collision shapes.

 If you need more precise collision Use Complex Collision As Simple

 However custom collision can give you more control over the creation process and performance.

-To make Unreal Engine 4 be able to see our custom collision we need to name it correctly.
-Collision name must be same as object with “UCX_” before the name.
-For instance: Object “Cube” must have collision named as “UCX_Cube”.
+To make Unreal Engine 4 to see our custom collision we need to name it correctly.
+Collision name must be same as object with “UCX_” prefix before the name.

 In case you would like to have more then just one collision, you can do it simply by adding “_01” numeration: “UCX_Cube_01”, “UCX_Cube_02”, “UCX_Cube_03” … See also example bellow.

 - In Outliner simply grab and drop “UCX_Cube” on the “Cube”, ( 2.79 )